Homemade Butternut Squash Ravioli

 2. Make the Butternut Squash Ravioli Filling

-• Roast the squash: Cut the whole butternut squash in half, scoop out the seeds and any fibers, drizzle olive oil, salt, and pepper over the cut side of the squash.
-Place it cut side down on a rimmed baking sheet, poke holes in the skin with a fork, and roast at 400 degrees F for 45-55 minutes depending on the size of your butternut squash.
-A fork or knife should easily pierce the skin and the squash should be tender throughout.
-Let it cool completely then use a fork to scrape out the flesh.
+1. Roast the squash: Cut the whole butternut squash in half, scoop out the seeds and any fibers, and drizzle olive oil, salt, and pepper over the cut side of the squash.
+Place it cut side down on a rimmed baking sheet, poke holes in the skin with a fork, and roast at 400 degrees F for 45-55 minutes, depending on the size of your butternut squash.
+A fork or knife should easily pierce the skin, and the squash should be tender throughout.

-• Combine the butternut squash, grated cheese, thyme, sage, and nutmeg in the bowl of a food processor and pulse until smooth and creamy.
+3. Combine the butternut squash, grated cheese, thyme, sage, and nutmeg in the bowl of a food processor

 4 Photos: rolling out pasta dough in a pasta machine, dough on a ravioli form, the filling placed in the center of the dough and the completed ravioli.

-3. Roll Out the Ravioli Dough
+3. Make the Ravioli

-1. In a small bowl, beat an egg and set it aside.
+In a small bowl, beat an egg and set it aside.
 You will use this as an egg wash to seal the pasta together.
 Divide the dough into 6 even pieces.
 Work with one piece at a time and rewrap the remainder of the dough in the plastic wrap to keep it from drying out.

-2. Set the pasta machine on the widest setting.
+1. Set the pasta machine on the widest setting.
 Roll the dough through the machine and repeat this, continuing to reduce the settings on the pasta machine until you are rolling out thin sheets of pasta that you can see your hands through.
-I like to take it all the way to the thinnest setting.
+I like to take it to the thinnest setting.
+Flour the pasta sheet, set it on a baking sheet or a floured surface, and cover it with plastic wrap.
+Repeat with a second piece of dough.

-2. Remove the top of the ravioli press and fill each pocket with about ½ teaspoon of butternut squash filling.
+3. Remove the top of the ravioli press and fill each pocket with about ½ teaspoon of butternut squash filling.

-3. Brush the second sheet of pasta with the egg wash and lay it on top of the press completely covering the edges.
+4. Brush the second sheet of pasta with the egg wash and lay it on top of the press, making sure it completely covers the edges.
 Press down on the dough and push out any air that is between the sheets.
 Use a rolling pin to roll the dough against the press.
-Make sure that you use enough pressure to cut through the dough around each ravioli.
+Use enough pressure to cut through the dough around each ravioli.
+Remove the excess dough from around the edges of the press and carefully pop the ravioli out.

-5. Assemble the Homemade Ravioli without a Mold
+4. To Assemble the Homemade Ravioli without a Mold

 1. Lay the pasta sheet on a lightly dusted work surface and brush it with the egg wash.
 Drop dollops of the filling about 1″ apart on the lower half of the pasta dough, leaving about a 1/4″ border along the bottom of the dough.

-3. Use a sharp knife, pizza cutter or ravioli cutter to cut evenly between each mound.
+3. Use a sharp knife, pizza cutter, or ravioli cutter to cut evenly between each mound.
 You can leave the ravioli like this, or press a fork all around the edges to create a creased edge.

-Dust the ravioli with flour and place it on a cookie sheet.
+4. Dust the ravioli with flour and place it on a cookie sheet.
 Cover it with a plastic wrap while you continue making the remainder of your ravioli.

 A blue bowl with ravioli and browned pancetta cubes.